dimfeld/smelter/README.md

 A framework for querying your data with an army of parallel serverless workers.

-This project is currently on hold but will probably be resumed some time in 2024.
+Current Platforms Supported

+- AWS Fargate

+Possibly Upcoming

+- AWS Lambda
+- fly.io